The Manin-Stevens constant in the semistable case: Using oldforms to offset the difference between integral structures

 is defined by replacing $E$ by the quotient by the subgroup generated by this $p$-primary part and equipping the quotient with the induced ample Drinfeld $\bZ/\f{N}{p}\bZ$-structure (without restricting to the elliptic curve locus the quotient (here and below) is in the sense of \cite{Ces15a}*{2.2.4 and 2.2.6} and carries an induced $\bZ/\f{N}{p}\bZ$-structure by \cite{Ces15a}*{4.2.9 (e)}).

-The maps $\pi_\forg$ and $\pi_\quot$ are representable because, due to the representability of the forgetful contraction $\sX_1(N) \ra \sX(1)$, they do not identify any distinct automorphisms of any geometric point of $\sX_1(N)$ (cf.~\cite{Ces15a}*{3.2.2~(b) and proof of Lemma 4.7.1}).
+The maps $\pi_\forg$ and $\pi_\quot$ are representable because, due to the representability of the forgetful contraction $\sX_1(N) \ra \sX(1)$, they do not identify any distinct automorphisms of any geometric point of $\sX_1(N)$ (see \cite{Ces15a}*{3.2.2~(b) and proof of Lemma 4.7.1}).
 They inherit properness from $\sX_1(N) \ra \Spec \bZ$ and, due to their moduli interpretation, quasi-finiteness from $\sX_1(N) \ra \sX(1)$ (the quasi-finiteness of the latter ensures that over a fixed algebraically closed field there are only finitely many isomorphism classes of degenerate generalized elliptic curves equipped with an ample Drinfeld $\bZ/N\bZ$-structure).
-Therefore, $\pi_\forg$ and $\pi_\quot$ are finite (cf.~\cite{LMB00}*{A.2} and \cite{EGAIV4}*{18.12.4}), and hence even locally free due to the miracle flatness theorem (cf.~\cite{EGAIV2}*{6.1.5}).
+Therefore, $\pi_\forg$ and $\pi_\quot$ are finite (see \cite{LMB00}*{A.2} and \cite{EGAIV4}*{18.12.4}), and hence even locally free due to the miracle flatness theorem (see \cite{EGAIV2}*{6.1.5}).

 The same argument will show that the maps $\pi_\forg$ and $\pi_\quot$ are also representable and finite locally free in the $\Gamma_0(N)$ case because $\pi_\forg$ (resp.,~$\pi_\quot$) will still send underlying generalized elliptic curves to their suitable contractions (resp.,~quotients). \epp